Configuration

 Note

-Make sure you have added the Search Class/id in the site settings as described in https://docs.t3planet.de/en/latest/ExtNsT3AS/Configuration/Index.html#search-engine-settings
+Make sure you have added the Search Class in the T3AS Search > Settings tab as described in 5.
+Search tab.

 For example, If you want to render the AI search result on below the ke_search form, Please add below code at